adlnet/xAPI-Spec/xAPI.md

 * Serialization of un-ordered lists.
 The list of Agents in a Group is not considered to be an ordered list and so the LRS can return this list of agents in any order.
 See [4.1.2.2 Groups](#group).

+* Attachments.
+These are not part of statements and an LRS will return statements without attachments when the client requests this (see the [Statement API's](#stmtapi) "attachments" parameter for details).

 ###### Requirements

 * A Statement MUST use each property no more than one time.